SOLT Calibration Standards Creation

 Modeling the Offset Transmission Line

-To correctly model the offset transmission line, one should use the offset delay, offset loss, and offset \(Z_0\) to derive the propagation constant (\(\gamma\)) and the complex characteristic impedance (\(Z_c\)) of the lossy line.
-Then, an actual transmission line is defined in those terms.
+To correctly model the offset transmission line, one should use the offset delay, offset loss, and offset \(Z_0\) to derive the RLCG parameters of the lossy line.
+Internally, scikit-rf automatically derives its propagation constant (\(\gamma\)) and the complex characteristic impedance (\(Z_c\)) of the lossy line.

 [3]:

 The broadcasting feature in numpy is used here.
-The quantities alpha_l, beta_l, and zc are all frequency-dependent, thus they’re arrays, not scalars.
+The quantities r, l are frequency-dependent, thus they’re arrays, not scalars.
 But instead of looping over each frequency explicitly and adding them to an array, here, arrays are automatically created by the multiplication of a scalar and a numpy.array.
 We’ll continue to use this technique.

-With the function offset_gamma_and_zc() defined, we can now calculate the line constants for the open and short standards by calling it.
+With the function offset_rlcg() defined, we can now calculate the line constants for the open and short standards by calling it.

 [4]:

-It’s easy but a bit confusing to perform this task in scikit-rf, it needs elaboration:
+It’s easy to perform this task in scikit-rf:

 [5]: